simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 ## Watch mode

-One of hledger-ui's best features is the auto-reloading `--watch` mode.
+One of hledger-ui's best features is the auto-reloading `-w/--watch` mode.
 With this flag, it will update the display automatically whenever changes are saved to the data files.